Data

 Historical Indian NSDP Data by State

 Many Indian states have populations larger than most countries worldwide.
 However, in my experience, easily usable open-source data on economic output by state over time can be surprisingly difficult to find.
-In an effort to understand spatial differences in economic growth across India, I collated a number of publicly-available datasets to produce estimates of real per capita net state domestic product (NSDP) in 2022 Indian rupees by state and year from 1980 to 2022.
-I have posted a Stata file with these estimates below for anyone who wants to use them for research purposes:
+In an effort to understand spatial differences in economic growth across India, I collated a number of publicly-available datasets to produce estimates of real per capita net state domestic product (NSDP) in 2023 Indian rupees by state and year from 1960 to 2023.
+I have posted an Excel file with these estimates below for anyone who wants to use them for research purposes:

 Real NSDP per capita by state